craftsmandigital/content/notes/front-matter-manipulation.md

 All the variables dissapears after generating.
 There are no need to check if variables is outdated.

 #### disadvantages
 We have to add code to righth places to get Hugo to outputt the right content, And I think this code have to be generated on many different places.
+The code wil be different dependent of what you vil do